 Some Do-It-Yourself Wasp Repellents

 If you want to protect yourself from wasps, there are plenty of easy options to choose from.
-These recipes will allow you to make your own repellent with natural ingredients rather than purchasing a chemical-based one.
+These recipes will allow you to make your own repellent with natural ingredients rather than purchasing a synthetic one.
 Some simple recipes that you may want to try can be found below.

 According to research, wasps do not like mint.
 So, if you make sure to grow some mint in your garden, it can help keep wasps at bay.
 You will be able to enjoy your garden without any wasps buzzing around or stinging you.
 Also, if you put some peppermint oil on cotton pads and leave them around the perimeter of your property, you will reduce the risk of any wasps coming indoors.